Seasoned salt: Chicken salt

-The first recipe for chicken salt consisted of salt, onion powder, garlic powder, celery salt, paprika, chicken bouillon and monosodium glutamate, along with some unspecified herbs and spices.
-There are versions of chicken salt that use chicken flavouring as well as vegan versions.
+The first recipe for chicken salt consisted of salt, onion powder, garlic powder, celery salt, paprika, chicken bouillon and monosodium glutamate (MSG), along with some unspecified herbs and spices.
+The most popular chicken salts available in supermarkets do not contain chicken, and most are vegetarian or vegan, including the modern Mitani chicken salt, however there are versions of chicken salt that use chicken or animal fats for flavouring.

 United Kingdom

-American Chip Spice
+Chip spice

-Invented in the 1970s in Kingston upon Hull and claimed to have been inspired by American seasonings, "chip spice" was introduced into the United Kingdom in the 1970s by the Spice Blender company; the recipe was based on American spiced salts containing paprika.
-A hot and spicy variant was introduced recently, but was not as successful.
-The brand is now owned by Wilsons Seasonings.
+Invented in the 1970s in Hull and claimed to have been inspired by seasoned salt used in American diners, "chip spice" was introduced into the United Kingdom by Rod and Brenda Wilson; the recipe is paprika and salt-based.
+A chilli-based variant is also available.
+The brand American Chip Spice is now owned by Wilson's Seasonings.

+Other types

+Schwartz (brand) sell a range of seasoned salts including salt, pepper and paprika seasoning all, celery salt and garlic salt.

+Nandos peri peri salt.
+The chicken restaurant sells a salt that contains a blend of spices.

+Switzerland

+In Switzerland, a salt-based seasoning containing monosodium glutamate is sold under the brand name Aromat.